Transitions in Care: Improving Supports for Seniors After Discharge from Hospital

 Lisa Jensen, Corporate Director of Integrated Access, Covenant Health

 This project was conducted in collaboration with Alberta Health Services, Primary Care Networks (PCNs) and community service organizations for seniors.

-Coordinated hospital discharge practices linked to community services can ease pressures on older adults trying to navigate the complexity of the health care system.
+Coordinated hospital discharge practices linked to community services is the goal.
+When these are in place, pressures on older adults are eased, as they try to navigate the complexity of the health care system.
 This pilot is designed to develop an intervention for early identification of patients at risk for readmission and promote patient-centered, targeted discharge planning with intentional connections to community supports.

 Through initial collaborative work, primary care providers are now notified when their older adult patients are admitted to or discharged from hospital.
 Home Care system case managers are able to ensure seamless transitions through established connections, such as SAGE, Aids to Daily Living, and Caregivers Alberta.
 The risk assessment tool and post-discharge follow up methodology will be available to be adapted by other PCNs and health providers.

 The project resulted in an effective intervention for complex, high risk discharges to prevent their readmission to hospital.
 Evaluation demonstrates that this intervention has been successful in decreasing acute care utilization, which may also be correlated to seniors being better supported in the community.